Rich, creamy, dark chocolate buttercream will take your cakes to the next level. Use it for frosting a cake, filling a truffle, or just grab a spoon!

 Dark Chocolate Buttercream Frosting

-- 1-3 tsp milk (soy milk, almond milk, water, or other liquids also work)
+- 1 to 3 tsp milk , soy milk, almond milk, or water

-- Place your softened butter in the bowl of a stand mixer fitted with a paddle attachment and beat about 30 seconds until smooth (longer for colder butter, shorter for softer.
-If your butter is very soft, just put the whole stick in without bothering to cut it first.
+- Place the softened butter in the bowl of a stand mixer fitted with a paddle attachment and beat about 30 seconds until smooth (longer for colder butter, shorter for softer.
+If the butter is very soft, just put the whole stick in without bothering to cut it first).

-- You can now add some liquid (a little goes a long way!) to adjust the consistency to suit your purposes.
+- You can now add the vanilla (if using) and some liquid (a little goes a long way!) to adjust the consistency to suit your purposes.
 If you add too much liquid, you can always add in more powdered sugar to stiffen it back up.
 This holds true at any time as well.
 If you’re frosting your cake and decide it’s too thin, mix in some more powdered sugar.
 If it’s too thick, add some more liquid.